 Types of Penny Stocks on Robinhood

-As Robinhood is a retail-focused brokerage, it only allows clients to trade on the major exchanges such as the NYSE and the Nasdaq.
+Robinhood is a retail-focused brokerage.
+That means it only allows clients to trade on major exchanges such as the NYSE and the Nasdaq.

-The OTC markets and pink sheets also offer a huge range of penny stocks … But you’ll need to open an account with a different brokerage to access them.
+The OTC markets and pink sheets also offer a huge range of volatile penny stocks … But you’ll need a different brokerage account to trade them.
+Robinhood won’t cut it.
 Check out this post for the lowdown on how to find the best brokerage for you.

 How to Find Penny Stocks on Robinhood